kinnara-digital-studio/kecak-workflow/docs/buildingPlugins_form.md

 ### Description

-Process Tools Plugins are used for integrating with eksternal system
+Process Tools Plugins are used for integrating with external system

 ### Abtract Classes